hieuvp/learning-monitoring/prometheus-introduction/README.md

 - It stores metrics in memory and local disk in an own custom, efficient format.
 - Use time-series data as a datasource, to then send alerts based on this data.

-The Prometheus ecosystem consists of multiple components, many of which are optional:

 - The main **Prometheus Server** which scrapes and stores time series data.
 - **Client Libraries** for instrumenting application code.
 - A **Push Gateway** for supporting **Short-lived Jobs**.
 - Special-purpose **Exporters** for services like HAProxy, StatsD, Graphite, etc.
 - An **Alert Manager** to handle alerts.
-- Various support tools.

-Most Prometheus components are written in Go, making them easy to build and deploy as static binaries.

 - Prometheus is written in Go.
-- Many client libraries and integrations available.
+- Most Prometheus components are written in Go, making them easy to build and deploy as static binaries.

 ## References